Matiari

-The Dargah of Pir Sayed Sakhi Hashim Shah Badshah, Shah Abdul Latif Bhittai, Makhdoom Sarwar Nooh and Sardar Ahmed Shah Lakiari are located in Matiari distract.
+The Dargah of Pir Sayed Sakhi Hashim Shah Badshah, Shah Abdul Latif Bhittai, Makhdoom Sarwar Nooh and Sardar Ahmed Shah Lakiari are located in Matiari district.

-Matiari has three talukas, they are Matiari, Hala and Saeedabad.
+Matiari has three talukas; Matiari, Hala and Saeedabad.

 Matiari is known for its ice-cream and Ajrak (traditional Sindhi printing on cloth).
 Its city Hala is famous for handicraft such as Ajrak, Kashi, Jandi and embroidery.

+City of Matiari has been a major hub for trade since the 90s, for the local population of Matiari district.

+Located in Central Sindh, its agricultural land is one of the most fertile lands in Sindh, with banana as being one of the major crops farmed here.
+Sugarcane is also cultivated heavily in the district, but the cotton production has decreased gradually over the last 20 years.
+Due to lack of water in River Indus, the local farmers have resorted to installing Solar Tube Wells to farm their lands.
+Many have started farming Bananas, with its farms also being one of the most high yielding.